 Planting & Care

-Fertilization: Evergreen trees don't require much fertilizer.
-Over-fertilizing can cause more damage than not fertilizing at all.
-Therefore, we recommend not fertilizing unless your evergreen begins losing its dark green color due to a lack of nutrients.
+3. Fertilizing: Evergreen trees don't require much fertilizer.
+We recommend not fertilizing unless your evergreen begins losing its dark green color due to a lack of nutrients.
 If necessary, just a tablespoon of balanced fertilizer (labeled 12-12-12) sprinkled on top of the ground around the tree is sufficient.

 |Amount of Order||Shipping Charge|